yatharth-singh148/Autonomous-Moderation-Suite/README.md

 - Launch the Vite application to review the public-facing landing experience.
 - Review the `src/components/Architecture.jsx` section for the multi-phase distributed detection flow.
 - Review the `src/components/DeveloperIntegration.jsx` example for game telemetry integration and webhook logging patterns.
+- Use the architecture documentation to understand the web control plane, shared community cache, autonomous processing pipeline, and persistence/recovery layers.
 - Use this repository as the public interface and architecture layer while private cloud services and operational assets remain separated.

 ---